-Thank you for taking an interest in fundraising for Drought Angels.
-Our support is reliant on the generosity of public and corporate donations to assist us in our vision:
+Thank you for taking an interest in becoming an Angel FUNraiser.
+The support we offer Aussie farmers is reliant on the generosity of public and corporate donations to assist us in our vision:

 To Ensure our Australian Agricultural Industry is sustainable, preserved and thriving for the benefit of everybody.